-The data for this indicator are based on the performance of students reported by the district on the TSDS PEIMS 40110 Sub-Category as enrolled in the district and also reported on the STAAR assessments as LEP (LEP = $C^3$ ) but not participating in a state-approved bilingual or English as a second language program (Bilingual = 0 and ESL = 0).
+The data for this indicator are based on the performance of students reported by the district on the TSDS PEIMS 40110 Sub-Category as enrolled in the district and also reported on the STAAR assessments as LEP (LEP = C^3) but not participating in a state-approved bilingual or English as a second language program (Bilingual = 0 and ESL = 0).

+- MSR: Denominator ≥ 30

+- RI: Yes

+- SA: Yes

+- Year(s) of Data Available for Analysis: 3

+- Accountability Subset: Yes

-Test Administrations: Spring 2017 and May 2017 SSI retest
+- Test Administrations: Spring 2018 and May 2018 SSI retest

+- Applicable TSDS PEIMS Collections: Fall 2017

-Section II of this manual includes detailed information on these and other PBMAS components.
+- Section II of this manual includes detailed information on these and other PBMAS components.